nishap1225/nishap1225.github.io/_posts/2021-05-03-FHA-Frustrates-Cannonball-Run-Competitors.md

 **The Problem**: Given a wheighted, undirected, graph, a source and destination vertex, and two integer budgets, maximize the distance between the source and destination by removing edges and vertices as the budget allows.

-In order to solve this problem (without any parallelization/machine optimization), we tried a variety of algorithm optimizations.
+In order to solve this problem (without any parallelization/machine optimization), we experimented with a variety of algorithm optimization strategies.

 What was most successful was the heuristic methods.
 By creating a "score" for each vertex/edge, or removing vertices/edges in a somewhat advantageous order, we were able to increase the distance between the source and destination significantly.